Recital Information

 Costume rules

-• No jewelry (including earrings) is to be worn with costumes.
+No jewelry (including dangling earrings) is to be worn with costumes.
 Small studs are acceptable.
+No bracelets or necklaces.

 Costume care

-We require that you label all costumes, shoes, and tights with your child’s name in permanent marker on tags not directly on costumes.
+You should label all costumes, and dance shoes, with your child’s name in permanent marker on tags not directly on costumes.
 Place the costumes in a garment bag with your child’s name on the outside.
 Hats should be stored in a hatbox or similar container to prevent damage.
 Keep all costumes clean and wrinkle free, prior to the the performance.
 Please do not wash costumes in your washing machine (check the care label); dry clean them only (after the recital)

 ï‚· Remove any tags that could hang out of the costume.